Psyche607/Shell_Load-powder-measure/README.md

 Precision Accuracy
 The hopper holds amount of smokeless powder for about 200 - 300 rounds, and can dispense anywhere between 0-1000 grains with a +/-0.05 grain accuracy.

+LCD Display
+This one-piece unit features an LCD display that ensures accurate data input.